Living Trusts in Oklahoma: How Do They Work?

 What Is a Revocable Living Trust in Oklahoma?

-A revocable living trust in Oklahoma is a flexible estate planning document that can be used to help avoid probate.
+An Oklahoma revocable living trust is a flexible estate planning document that can be used to help avoid probate.
 When an established living trust is revocable, you retain the ability to not only continue to add assets to it during your life, but also to remove property from it.
 You can also be the beneficiary of a revocable living trust during your life while also managing the trust as the trustee.
 You also name a successor trustee.
 The successor trustee is the person who will act as the trustee of the revocable living trust when you die.
 You can also change the beneficiaries during your lifetime.
 However, once you die, the trust becomes irrevocable.

 Your revocable living trust includes instructions on how the beneficiaries may use the assets within the trust.
 For example, if there is money placed in the trust, there may be a stipulation that it must be used by a minor child for education.
 That isn't necessary, of course.